 85. Formal Testing: It is a process where the testers test the application by having pre-planned procedures and proper documentation.

-86. Pilot testing: Pilot testing is a testing carried out under a real time operating conditions by the company in order to gain the confidence of the client
+86. Pilot testing: Pilot testing is testing carried out under a real-time operating condition by the company in order to gain the confidence of the client

 87. Backend testing: Refer Database testing…

 88. Cross-browser testing: Cross Browser Testing is a type of non-functional test which helps us to ensure that our website or web application works as expected in various web browsers.

 89. Browser compatibility testing: Refer browser compatibility testing…